 An online version of the fostering program is still available if you would like to donate to the Sheldrick Wildlife Trust.
 All money raised goes toward the general care of the elephants.
 Each orphan’s photo and story are available online and you will receive updates on your chosen orphan throughout the year.

-What to Expect at David Sheldrick Wildlife Trust
+What to Expect at the Sheldrick Wildlife Trust

 Where to Stay Near Sheldrick Wildlife Trust